uptech/appfit-sdk-docs/docs/browser/index.md

 # AppFit for the Browser

-The Flutter SDK allows you to drop-in analytic tracking, direct to your AppFit project.
+The Browser SDK allows you to drop-in analytic tracking, direct to your AppFit project.

 ## Getting Started